security best-practices compliance

 • US data → US regions

-• HostAgentes supports 42 global regions
+• HostAgentes supports multi-region deployment

 Network Security